kbase/KBaseDeveloperBootstrap/README.md

 ## Development Environments

+This section discusses both the local development environment being used by the developer on their personal workstation, as well as the different environments (production, continuous integration, etc...) within the KBase service.

 ### The Local Development Environment

-In order to develop code for KBase API services and the Narrative, the following needs to be installed on the development host:
+In order to develop code for KBase API services and the Narrative, the following packages need to be installed on the development host:

 * [git tools](https://git-scm.com/doc), [minimally the command line tools](https://git-scm.com/downloads)
 * support for [Docker](https://www.docker.com/)